n-elie7/alu-shell/permissions/README.md

 This command is used to change owner of the file.
 ## touch command
 This command is used to create a new file.
+## chmod command
+This command is used to change permissions of file.